nanocurrency/nano-docs/docs/running-a-node/configuration.md

                     "ignore_writes_below_block_processor_max_time": "true" // Ignore any block processor writes less than block_processor_max_time
                 }
         },
         "use_memory_pools": "true", // Improve performance by using memory pools (Note: Memory allocated will be reused but never reclaimed, if having memory issues then try turning this off)
-	"confirmation_history_size": "2048", // Controls confirmation history size, default setting preserves existing behavior "bandwidth_limit": "5242880", // Outbound voting traffic limit in bytes/sec after which messages will be dropped "vote_generator_delay": "50", // Delay in ms before votes are sent out to allow for better bundling of hashes in votes - better performing nodes may need slightly higher values to optimize vote bandwidth
+        "confirmation_history_size": "2048", // Controls confirmation history size, default setting preserves existing behavior
+        "bandwidth_limit": "5242880", // Outbound voting traffic limit in bytes/sec after which messages will be dropped "vote_generator_delay": "100", // Delay in ms before votes are sent out to allow for better bundling of hashes in votes
+        "vote_generator_threshold": "3", // Defines the point at which the node will delay sending votes for another vote_generator_delay.
+Allows for more hashes to be bundled under load
         "active_elections_size": "50000" // Limits number of active elections in container before dropping will be considered (other conditions must also be satisfied), minimum value allowed is 250.
     },
     "rpc_enable": "true", // Enable (in-process or child process) or disable RPC.
 Out of process rpc servers can still be used if launched manually.
     "rpc": {